Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the

 Two major conditions are classified as COPD.
 Chronic bronchitis and emphysema may occur on their own, but they often occur together.
 In chronic bronchitis, the airways are inflamed and swollen.
 They are also partially filled with mucus.
 Some people experience temporary (acute) bronchitis due to an infection, but long-lasting (chronic) bronchitis is frequently considered to be a part of COPD.
 In emphysema, air sacs are damaged and destroyed.

 Both the chronic bronchitis and the emphysema components of COPD are often caused by smoking for many years or by exposure to secondhand smoke.
 Other factors may cause chronic obstructive pulmonary disease, however, including inhaling polluted air or toxins for a long time.
 Some people have a genetic problem that makes them more susceptible to smoke damage.

 Respiratory System Facts

 In order to understand the effects of respiratory system problems, it‘s helpful to know how the system works.
 The air that we inhale through our nose or mouth enters the back of the throat and travels into the larynx or voice box.
-From here, the air flows into the trachea, which is also known as the windpipe.
+From here, it flows into the trachea, which is also known as the windpipe.
 The trachea transports the air into two tubes known as the primary bronchi.
 One primary bronchus goes to each lung, where it branches into narrower bronchi.
 The branching continues, creating smaller and smaller airways.
 The tiniest branches of the airways are called bronchioles.

 The bronchioles send inhaled air into sacs called alveoli.
-Oxygen is passed into the bloodstream through the thin walls of the alveoli.
-Carbon dioxide moves from the blood into the alveoli to be exhaled.
-The alveoli are covered with blood vessels known as capillaries, which like the alveoli have thin walls that make gas exchange easy.
+Oxygen is passed into the bloodstream through the thin walls of the sacs.
+Carbon dioxide moves from the blood into the sacs to be exhaled.
+The alveoli are covered with blood vessels known as capillaries.
+Like the air sacs, the capillaries have thin walls that make gas exchange easy.

 The diaphragm is a large, sheet-like muscle located under the lungs.
 It's part of the respiratory system and is the main muscle of respiration.
 The medulla oblongata in the brain stimulates the diaphragm to contract at regular intervals.
 As the diaphragm contracts, it moves downwards, causing the lungs to expand.
 This expansion of the lungs enables air to enter them during inhalation.